Ninodj123/naloga/readme.md

 --------------------------------------------------------------------------------------------------------------------------------------

+Requirements:

-To setup install bottle, collections, json and numpy using pip install
+-Install bottle, collections, json and numpy using pip install.
+(Tutorial on pip install: https://phoenixnap.com/kb/install-pip-windows)

-Before you start using application you must first remove one empty line in data.jason file in data directionary.
+-Download the zip file and un-zip it into any folder

+-Open folder with the program

+-Open data folder

+-Open data.jason file

+-Remove one empty line in that file.
+(You should be left with only one empty line in that file now)

 --------------------------------------------------------------------------------------------------------------------------------------